End of US highway 78 |

 |

-US 78 was an original 1926 route, and it is one of the few whose endpoints have not changed over the years (at least not significantly).
-However, the route is poorly-signed at both of its termini.
-The west end of US 78 is in Memphis.
-Recent TNDoT maps indicate the terminus is still on Linden Avenue at 2nd Street, which is essentially the same endpoint shown on this 1940 map, except at the time 3rd Street was used for both northbound and southbound traffic (rather than the 2nd/3rd one-way couplet used today):
+US 78 was an original 1926 route.
+Until 2023, the west end of US 78 was in Memphis.
+Modern TNDoT maps indicated the terminus was still on Linden Avenue at 2nd Street, which was essentially the same endpoint shown on this 1940 map, except at the time 3rd Street was used for both northbound and southbound traffic (rather than the 2nd/3rd one-way couplet used today):

 That was at the Turley Street intersection; Danny Thomas is a block ahead.
-(On the far side of Danny Thomas is the first US 78 assembly that includes an "East" tab.)
-Note also in the foreground the zero mile-marker for TN 278.
-It is doubtful that the route's beginning is exactly there; more likely it begins at the same place US 78 does.
+(On the far side of Danny Thomas was the first US 78 assembly that included an "East" tab.)
+Note also in the foreground the zero mile-marker for TN 278 (it is doubtful that the route's beginning is exactly there; more likely it begins at the same place US 78 did).

-US 78 traffic is directed to the north on East Street, but that is the last mention of the route.
-After three or four blocks, US 78 should turn west again on Linden, but there is no signage for that turn, nor is there any US 78 signage at all before reaching its endpoint.
-This photo was looking west on Linden at 2nd, where the US 78 designation officially ends:
+US 78 traffic was directed to the north on East Street, but that was the last mention of the route.
+After three or four blocks, US 78 turned west again on Linden, but there was no signage for that turn, nor was there any US 78 signage at all before reaching its endpoint.
+This photo was looking west on Linden at 2nd, where the US 78 designation officially ended:

 |